mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

 The controller finds out the recommendation (that is in our case just a randomly picked beer) and renders the partial.
-We have added a sleep of 2 seconds to simulate that calculating the recommendation takes a bit time.
+We have added a sleep of 2 seconds to simulate that calculating the recommendation takes a bit of time.

 ```rb
 class UsersController < ApplicationController